ckorikov/cann-ops-transformer/experimental/select_attention_operators/README.md

     quest_block_select_paged_in_out_w(query: torch.Tensor, maxblocks: torch.Tensor, minblocks: torch.Tensor, metadata_block_tables: torch.Tensor, seq_lens: torch.Tensor, tokens_since_metadata_update: int, selected_indices: torch.Tensor) -> None

-    Interface to the `quest_block_select_paged` kernel which predicts the sparsity mask during decoding in the form of top-k important kv-block indices for every KV-head in every request.
+    Alternative interface to the `quest_block_select_paged` kernel which predicts the sparsity mask during decoding in the form of top-k important kv-block indices for every KV-head in every request.
 The returned KV block ids are not the indices in the KV-cache, but rather from their enumeration from 0 to number of blocks in the sequence length being decoded.

+    FEATURE 1) WITH PREALLOCATED OUTPUT TENSOR (selected_indices)

-    **FEATURE** "w" 2 stands for "window" i.e. the kernel decides whether to add local window blocks ids to the selected indices based on the number of tokens since the last update and based on th esequence length
+    FEATURE 2) "w" 2 stands for "window" i.e. the kernel decides whether to add local window blocks ids to the selected indices based on the number of tokens since the last update and based on th esequence length